tenpy/tenpy/doc/changelog/latest.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - nothing yet

+Added
+^^^^^
+- :mod:`tenpy.tools.hdf5_io` with convenience functions for import and output with pickle, as well as an implementation allowing to save and load objects to HDF5 files in the format specified in :doc:`/intro/input_output`.
+- `save_hdf5` and `load_hdf5` methods to support saving/loading to HDF5 for the following classes:
+  - :class:`~tenpy.linalg.charges.ChargeInfo`
+  - :class:`~tenpy.linalg.charges.LegCharge`
+  - :class:`~tenpy.linalg.charges.LegPipe`
+  - :class:`~tenpy.linalg.np_conserved.Array`
+  - :class:`~tenpy.networks.MPS`

 Changed
 ^^^^^^^
 - DEFAULT DMRG paramter ``'diag_method'`` from ``'lanczos'`` to ``'default'``, which is the same for large bond dimensions, but performs a full exact diagonalization if the effective Hamiltonian has small dimensions.
   The threshold introduced is the new DMRG parameter ``'max_N_for_ED'``.

-Added
-^^^^^
-- :mod:`tenpy.tools.hdf5_io` with convenience functions for import and output with pickle, as well as an implementation allowing to save and load objects to HDF5 files in the format specified in :doc:`/intro/input_output`.
+- Derive the following classes from the new :class:`~tenpy.tools.hdf5_io.Hdf5Exportable` to support saving of sites to HDF5:
+  - :class:`~tenpy.networks.site.Site`

 Fixed
 ^^^^^